Motion by mean curvature from Glauber-Kawasaki dynamics with speed change: Introduction

 for some positive constant $c_* > 0$ independent of $x,y,\eta$.
-Third, we will always assume that $N$ is large enough such that the range of the local functions in (3) and (5) fits inside (a translated copy of) $\T_N^d$.
-Fourth, (4) can alternatively be understood as the detailed balance condition under the Bernoulli measures $\nu_\rho$.
+Third, we will always assume that $N$ is large enough such that the ranges of the local functions in (3) and (5) fit inside (a translated copy of) $\T_N^d$.
+Fourth, (4) can alternatively be understood as a condition under which the Bernoulli measures $\nu_\rho$ satisfy detailed balance and are reversible.

 Finally, the fourth symbol $c_x(\eta)$ appears in $L_G$ and represents the flip rate.
 We assume that $c_x(\eta) = \t_x c(\eta)$ for some non-negative local function $c = c_0$ on $\mathcal{X}$ (regarded as that on $\mathcal{X}_N$ for $N$ large enough).
 Since $\eta_0$ takes values in $\{0,1\}$, $c(\eta)$ can be decomposed as